VariantEffect/MaveDB/FOR_DEVS.md

 ## Seeding the database

-Please run the following commands to in a PyCharm terminal to initialize the database:
+Please run the following commands to in a PyCharm terminal to initialize the database and check everything is working:

 ```shell script
 python manage.py migrate \